-One tip for overcoming writers block is to switch up your workspace.
+One tip for finding out how to deal with writer’s block is to switch up your workspace.
 You might find that working in a new environment can help you stay focused.

-Try to find a place to write that is free from distraction, whether that’s a coffee shop, your own office, or the kitchen table.
+Try to find the best places to write free from distraction, whether that’s a coffee shop, your office, or the kitchen table.

 7. Work on another part of the story

-Some of the tips for writers block include working on another part of the story.
-If you find yourself stuck with one chapter, try writing from another angle.
+One of the tips for how to overcome writer’s block includes working on another part of the story.
+If you are stuck with one chapter, try writing from another angle.
 Start writing the conclusion or the middle.

 You can also try to plan out your story to get a better picture of where your writing is going.
-There’s not a rule that says you have to stick with writing your novel chronologically!
+There’s no rule that says you have to stick with writing your novel chronologically!

 8. Use the Pomodoro technique

-Whenever I have writer's block I try to use the Pomodoro technique.
-This strategy was developed by Francesco Cirillo as a time management tool.
+A lot of writers like to use the Pomodoro technique.
+Francesco Cirillo developed this strategy as a time management tool.

 9. Write at the same time every day